 We see rivers as a whole, not just the section in front of us.
 Rivers capture water over large areas (catchments), flowing through many different landscapes, used for different purposes, owned by a variety of landowners.
-What happens upstream affects what happens downstream; we need to consider the whole catchment in order to protect their health.
+What happens upstream affects what happens downstream; we need to consider the whole catchment in order to protect river health.

 Guided by the Catchment Based Approach (CaBA) our Catchment Partnerships seek to improve the health and natural functioning of a wide variety of interconnected water environments and river systems, putting people and wildlife at their heart, to meet the national goal of: ‘improving the environment within a generation and leaving it in a better state than we found it‘ (DEFRA 25 Year Plan )